Chief Product Officer

 Market research and customer insights

-A CPO needs to be able to make informed decisions regarding product features, pricing strategies, and market positioning.
+Ability to make informed decisions regarding product features, pricing strategies, and market positioning.
 By leveraging customer insights, a product team can develop products that resonate with the target market, drive customer satisfaction, and gain a competitive edge.

 Innovation and product development